flyspeck/flyspeck/README.md

 ## Introduction

 The purpose of the flyspeck project was to produce a formal proof of the Kepler Conjecture.
 The name `flyspeck` comes from matching the pattern `/f.*p.*k/` against an English dictionary.
 FPK in turn is an acronym for "The Formal Proof of Kepler."
-More expansively, FLYSPECK is the Formidably Long, Yet Systematic Proof by Exhaustion of the Conjecture of Kepler (as suggested by G. Lawlor).

 ## Resources